QuadSpinner/Highlighter/README.md

 ![](images/menu.png)

-To create a highlight, select the desired word or phrase and press `Ctrl` + `Keypad Plus`.
+To create a highlight, select the desired word or phrase and press `Ctrl + Num Plus`.
 Or you can right-click the selection and click `Create/Edit Highlight`.

 If the selection is an existing highlight, then you will be able to edit it.
 If it is a new one, you get to define its shape.